 Edinburgh Castle & Royal Tattoo

 I never did see that Sikh gentleman again so I Googled the tickets and they were £200+.
 So if you’re planning on going to the Royal Tattoo then look out for a Sikh man – or buy your tickets well in advance.
-If you can’t get tickets then you still have to check out Edinburgh Castle, it’s bloody lovely.
-It dominates the city’s skyline due to it being on a huge rock.
+If you can’t get tickets then you still have to check out Edinburgh Castle, it’s stunning in all weathers.
+It dominates the city’s skyline due to it being on a huge rock/volcano.
 Inside is just as spectacular as the outside and so is the view from the castle walls.
 Though JK has never confirmed it, Edinburgh Castle was probably an inspiration for Hogwarts.

 The market is also home to an abundance of independent boutique shops and The Elephant House.
 This ordinary cafe has extraordinary views of Edinburgh Castle and oh yeah, JK Rowling wrote some of the early Harry Potter books in here.

-If you want to see Edinburgh at its finest then get your fat arse up the big bloody hill to Arthur’s seat.
-It’s not that difficult to climb as I did it in converse and shorts.
+If you want to see Edinburgh at its finest then get your fat backside up the big hill to Arthur’s seat.
+It’s not that difficult to climb as I did it in converse and tight shorts.
 So if you’re not a climber it’s not an issue.
 Up at the main peak of these hills you get amazing views of the city and beyond.
-It’s also really bloody windy.
+It’s also very windy.

 Edinburgh is my favourite place in the world.
 It’s so beautiful, interesting, fun and, unlike London, it has character and a real university feel to it – if that makes sense?